WilliamHYZhang/Tensorflow-Contributions/Tutorials.md

 - Visualization of activation heatmaps in `tf.keras`:

-  [Here's](https://colab.research.google.com/drive/1PF6tVF0uX8UcMoRfSBauPltSJdxHVFIL) a tutorial on how to overal heat activation maps using `tf.keras` with a way to obtain these images without the need for any more local/GDrive space with some cool cv2 tricks.
+  [Here's](https://colab.research.google.com/drive/1PF6tVF0uX8UcMoRfSBauPltSJdxHVFIL) a tutorial on how to overlay heat activation maps using `tf.keras` with a way to obtain these images without the need for any more local/GDrive space with some cool cv2 tricks.

 - S4TF and SwiftPlot: